GMM is Inadmissible Under Weak Identification: Alternative Estimators

 \subsection{Bagged GMM}

-One way to ensure that the Lipschitz property holds is to directly smooth the GMM estimator.
+One way to ensure continuity is to directly smooth the GMM estimator.
 For instance, we can average an estimator across bootstrap draws, yielding a bagged, or bootstrap aggregated, estimator.
 Bühlmann and Yu (2002) show that bagging can reduce both bias and variance when estimators are unstable, in the sense of being sensitive to small changes in the data.
-The instablity of GMM under weak identification suggests that its performance might also be improved by bagging.
+The instability of GMM under weak identification suggests that its performance might also be improved by bagging.

 To formally introduce the bagged GMM estimator, again consider the limit experiment where we observe a single draw of the moment process $g\sim\mathcal{GP}(m,\Sigma)$.
 For an estimator $\delta(g)$ (which need not be GMM) let us draw independent Gaussian noise $\zeta\sim\mathcal{GP}(0,\Sigma)$ and define the bagged version of $\delta$ as the average of $\delta(g+\zeta)$ over noise realizations,